asandelarvine/My_Pic_Hub/README.md

 ## Known Bugs

-* There are no known bugs currently but pull requests are allowed incase you spot a bug
+* Location not displaying, but yet to be resolved.

 ## CONTACTS